 "Student Teaching Portfolio TOC"

-This table of contents, and only this table of contents, contains the assessment rubrics that will be used to evaluate your work.
-It is located under the department of Office of Partnerships and Placement.
-You are responsible for granting your supervisor and cooperating teacher access to these rubrics by uploading content to your portfolio, and then submitting that content directly to them.
+This Table of Contents, and only this Table of Contents, contains the assessment rubrics that will be used to evaluate your work.
+You are responsible for granting your supervisor and cooperating teacher access to these rubrics by uploading content to your portfolio.
 Failure to do this could result in a failing grade.
-Both your supervisor and cooperating teacher should have their own account.

 Supervisors and Cooperating Teachers

-When it comes to the assessment process,you will be using Chalk & Wire's Regular Assessment process.
-Click here to access a guide on regular assessments.
+When it comes to the assessment process,you will be using Chalk & Wire's regular assessment process.
+A guide for this process is available here.
 A key aspect to this process is that the Teacher Candidate begins the process.
 The assessment rubrics will not be available until the Teacher Candidate submits content to you.